NickJongens/ScooterJam/README.md

 sudo pip install git+https://github.com/AntonHakansson/m365py.git#egg=m365py
 ```

-## Find MAC address for scooter
+## Find MAC address of your scooter

-This package includes the option to scan and list nearby M365 Scooters.
+You'll need to find the MAC Address of your scooter.
-Simply execute the package as such:
+Using the m365py module, you can find the MAC Addresses of all nearby scooters:

 ```sh
 sudo python -m m365py